NOTICE OF PRIVACY PRACTICES.

 To Comply with Requirements of Our Funders

 We may use and disclose medical/dental information about you to comply with requirements of our funders such as government agencies.
 Our major funding sources require that we provide medical/dental information about a sample of our patients for monitoring purposes.
-We obtain your consent for this disclosure at your first visit.

 For Access to Income Support, Social Services and Other Programs